Piripant/skii/README.md

 `cargo run --release`

 ## Dependecies
 Skii has only one non-cargo handled dependecy, SDL, derived from ggez.
-To find instruction on how to install it, you may want to read [this.](https://github.com/Rust-SDL2/rust-sdl2#user-content-requirements)
+To find instruction on how to install SDL, you may want to read [this.](https://github.com/Rust-SDL2/rust-sdl2#user-content-requirements)

 ## Modding
 The game reads json file in `resources/config` to find info about the tiles, objects and player.

-There are three kinds of descriptions files, distiguisced by the `type` property: tiles, objects, and players.
+There are three types of description files: tile, object, and player.

 ### Tile
 * `type`: the file type